Welcome to Inspiring Classrooms!

 - Inspiring Classrooms grants must be used in the school year in which they are awarded.
 That means the project must happen before the end of the summer term in the year the grant is issued

-- Inspiring Classrooms grants must be used to pay for a visit from an author, the author’s travel expenses and books or other reading materials for the children taking part in the event.
+- Inspiring Classrooms grants must be used to pay for a visit from an author, from the Live Literature database, the author’s travel expenses and books or other reading materials for the children taking part in the event.
 Grants must not be used for any other purposes.
 Further details will be provided to successful applicants but key terms and conditions are:

 - There is a standard fee for author visits and it is non-negotiable.
 This is £175 per visit.
 An author visit will last approximately one hour.
 This amount must be paid directly to an author delivering a visit and schools are responsible for contacting authors, arranging visits and ensuring timely payment

 - The author’s travel expenses must be paid.
 An Inspiring Classrooms grant allows schools to pay author travel expenses up to a total of £50.
 If travel expenses are likely to be greater and you cannot pay these from school funds, you must apply to Scottish Book Trust for extra funding before you book the visit.

 - The remainder of the Inspiring Classroom grant must be used to purchase books and other reading materials to support the event